adelomana/cassandra/README.md

 Scripts for the analysis of fluorescence images.

 ## Sequence Analysis
-Scripts for the analysis of genomic variants.
+Scripts for the analysis of coverage and genomic variants.